-There are multiple applications where easy, fast and accurate biomolecule measurement would be beneficial.
+There are multiple applications were easy, fast and accurate biomolecule measurement would be beneficial.
 Examples of possible use cases are PoC infectious disease diagnostics and Therapeutic Drug Monitoring (TDM) for antibodies.
-Tests to measure biomolecules are not currently used very often because of the aforementioned shortcomings of ELISA tests and the lack of accuracy of existing PoC analysis methods.
+Tests to measure biomolecules are not currently used very often because of ELISA tests’ shortcomings and the lack of accuracy of existing PoC analysis methods.

 This patented platform is in the proof of concept phase.
-Next steps are to explore the most promising applications, decide on the first application, develop a medical device to be used for the clinical validation and commercialise the end product.
-The research team from Eindhoven is also, as we speak, looking into how this platform can help with the current COVID-19 crisis and future infectious outbreaks.
+The following steps are to explore the most promising applications, decide on the first application, develop a medical device for clinical validation and commercialise the end product.
+The research team from Eindhoven is looking into how this platform can help with the current COVID-19 crisis and future infectious outbreaks.
 This demonstrates the broad potential impact of this technology within the diagnostics and monitoring field.

 Meet the team

 Roland joined NLC in March 2015.
 He is a trained pharmacist, has worked in several pharmaceutical companies, and has broad experience in marketing and sales functions as well as general management.
 As Venture Partner, Roland focuses on building innovative companies and strengthening NLC’s abilities to bring innovations to healthcare.